 Edmonton’s Jom Comyn really hits it out of the park with this Motown-inspired number.
 Add this song to your next soul music dance party.

-Noteworthy is a 9-voice all-female a cappella group from Brigham Young University in Utah.
-This an excellent rendition of a well-known song from the musical “Hairspray.”
+Noteworthy is a nine-voice, all-female a cappella group from Brigham Young University in Utah.
+This is an excellent rendition of a well-known song from the musical, “Hairspray.”

-Canadian vocal jazz superstar singing in Portugese, her third language….because she can.
-Multiple JUNO winner who joined me on ‘A Time For Jazz’ April 8th and is in Edmonton performing for EIJF Society on April 11th and Camrose on April 12th!
+Canadian vocal jazz superstar singing in Portugese, her third language — because she can.
+Multiple JUNO winner, who joined me on ‘A Time For Jazz’ April 8th, is in Edmonton performing for the EIJF Society on April 11th and in Camrose on April 12th!